geraldfingburke/dossier/API.md

 ## Authentication

-The Dossier system uses a **single-user design** with no authentication required.
-All API operations are available directly without tokens or login.
+The Dossier system uses a **single-user design** with no authentication required

 ## Core Concepts